 Use a free tool like Broken Link Checker that I recommend using once a week, especially if you are publishing content regularly.

-Technical SEO Mistake #2: Pages in the XML sitemap that shouldn’t be
+Technical SEO Error #2: Pages in the XML sitemap that shouldn’t be

 An XML sitemap shouldn’t be confused with an HTML sitemap.
 The HTML sitemap is meant for humans to look at to see the structure of a website and navigate to a page whereas an XML sitemap is for search engines to better understand the structure of your site and index pages.